 DLZ's extensive experience and years of collaboration has resulted in successful design and construction solutions as exhibited in our long history within the State of Michigan and reinforced by our project portfolio.
-We are familiar with the history, traditions, and culture as well as architecture and level 3.
-Constant Improvement - We learn from every completed project.
-By dedicating our project team members to the
+We are familiar with the history, traditions, and culture as well as architecture and level of service required by the MDTMB.

 DLZ utilizes a Quality Management/Quality Control (QM/QC) process in all of our work.
 Quality Management (QM) is the process of planning, organizing, implementing, monitoring, and documenting a system of management practices to improve the overall level of service to the client.
 Successful QM requires an accurate understanding of the client's expectations with respect to communication, quality, schedule, budget and specific project issues.
-QM begins at the proposal/contract development stage and continues beyond project completion.
+QM begins at the proposal/ contract development stage and continues beyond project completion.